-Ingredients For Caldo De Res Beef Soup
+Ingredients For Caldo De Res Beef Soup Recipe

-Salt: To taste, it enhances all the flavors.
+Salt: Enhances all the flavors.

 Technique Tip for This Beef Soup